 Card revenues consist of new card fees, monthly maintenance fees, ATM fees, and other revenues.
 We charge new card fees when a consumer purchases a new card in a retail store.
 We defer and recognize new card fee revenues on a straight-line basis over our average card lifetime, which is currently nine months for our GPR cards and six months for our gift cards.
 We determine the average card lifetime based on our recent historical data for comparable products.
 We measure card lifetime for our GPR cards as the period of time, inclusive of reload activity, between sale (or activation) of the card and the date of the last positive balance.
 We measure the card lifetime for our gift cards as the redemption period during which cardholders perform the substantial majority of their transactions.
 We report the unearned portion of new card fees as a component of deferred revenue in our consolidated balance sheets.
 We charge maintenance fees on a monthly basis pursuant to the terms and conditions in the applicable cardholder agreements.
 We recognize monthly maintenance fees ratably over the month for which they are assessed.
-We charge ATM fees to cardholders when they withdraw money or conduct other transactions at certain ATMs in accordance with the terms and conditions in the applicable cardholder agreements.
-We recognize ATM fees when the withdrawal is made by the cardholder, which is the same time our service is completed and the fees are assessed.
+We charge ATM fees to cardholders geroize ATM fees when the withdrawal is made by the cardholder, which is the same time our service is completed and the fees are assessed.
 Other revenues consist of customer service fees, and fees associated with optional products or services, which we generally offer to consumers during the card activation process.
-We charge customer service fees pursuant to the terms and conditions in the applicable cardholder agreements and recognize them when the underlying services are completed.
-Optional products and services that generate other revenues include providing a second card for an account, expediting delivery of the personalized debit card that replaces the temporary card obtained at the retail store, and upgrad
+We charge customer service fees pursuant to the terms and conditions in the applicable cardholder agreements.
+We recognize the when the explicable cardholder agreements and recognize them when the underlying services are completed.
+Optional products and services when the retail store, and upgrading a cardholder account to one of our upgrade programs.
+We generally recognize revenue related to optional products and services when the underlying services are completed, but we treat revenues related to our upgrade programs in a manner similar to new card fees and